tech-equity-justice/tech-equity-justice.github.io/content/fellows-2023/sushil-thanet.md

 photo: "/images/fellows/2023/sushil-thanet.png"
 ---

-My name is Sushil Kumar Thanet.
-I am originally from East Nawalparasi, and currently living in Baluwatar, Kathmandu.
-I have completed my Bachelor's degree in Information Management from KIST College of Management, Kamalpokhari.
-Recently, I have completed an internship in the US Embassy, Kathmandu.
-I have been very enthusiastic about computer science and technologies since my childhood.
-Besides that, I also like to play games - physical or virtual, bike rides, swimming, fishing.
+Sushil Kumar Thanet is originally from East Nawalparasi, and currently lives in Baluwatar, Kathmandu.
+He has completed his Bachelor's degree in Information Management from KIST College of Management, Kamalpokhari.
+Recently, he has completed an internship in the US Embassy, Kathmandu.
+He has been very enthusiastic about computer science and technologies since his childhood.
+Besides that, he also likes to play games - physical or virtual, bike rides, swimming, fishing.